openshift/openshift-ansible/playbooks/openstack/README.md

 * The keypair for SSH must be available in OpenStack
 * You must have a`keystonerc` file that lets you talk to the OpenStack services
 * In order to install an OpenShift cluster and deploy services, we recommend that you have a minimum of 30 security groups, 200 security group rules, and 200 ports available in your quota.
+If kuryr is enabled, and specially if network policies are used, we recommend to further increase those quotas to at least 100 security groups, 500 security group rules, and 500 ports.

 It is also strongly recommended that you configure an external Neutron network with a floating IP address pool.